 How many times should a business post?

 Did you know that most people look at Facebook while at work?
 This means, that most people are scrolling and not able to listen to your Facebook Live posts.
 Adding text to your videos is key.
-While Facebook Live is a great tool, it does not allow you to add text to your Live post.
-Most people on average, watch a video 12 to 16 seconds, however if the video has text they will watch on average 30 seconds because they are able to read your captions when they cannot listen.
+While Facebook Live is a great tool, it does not have a feature that lets you to add text to your Live post.
+Most people, on average, watch a video 12 to 16 seconds.
+However, if the video has text, they will watch on average 30 seconds because they are able to read your captions when they cannot listen.

 Personal Accounts Regarding Business

-As a business owner, you need to be aware of the importance of your personal social media accounts.
+As a business owner, understanding the importance of your personal social media accounts can make a difference for your business.
 Even though you are posting on your personal accounts, your audience can still find your personal posts and may judge you based on what you are posting.
-Political postings CAN result in losing clients.
+Political or off-color postings CAN result in losing clients.
 Supporting a cause is admirable but you must understand the possible negative consequences.
 Post personal messages or photos but, when you are posting you should ask yourself, “Will I offend anyone with this content?”
 If they answer is yes (or even possibly), then please refrain from posting.

 Engaging with your audience is important and how you do that on your personal accounts is just as important as how you do it on your business social media accounts.
 Everything you post and respond to does matter.
 Try to always have a positive spin on whatever you are posting about to create a neutral and valuable experience for your social media audience.
 Happy posting!